WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/intro.md

 - Takes 5 Minutes to Setup!

-- Apps stay for up to 1 year!

 - Compatible with Scarlet/Feather/ESign/GBox

 If you have any issues, requests or ideas please make an issue on [GitHub](https://github.com/WhySooooFurious/Ultimate-Sideloading-Guide) or [Discord](https://discord.gg/wsf).